mat0606/calm201bootcamp/calm_api/calm_api.rst

 #.
 This course assumes the trainees have basic knowledge of Calm and understand the constructs in Calm.

-#.
-Python knowledge would be an added advantage but not essential.
+#.  **Python** knowledge would be an added advantage but not essential.

 #.
 This lab requires the use of Postman.
 Download and install Postman using this url.
-For Nutanix employee, install it in the notebook and connect to the VPN.
-For partners & customers, create a new VM using disk image for WindowsTool.qcow2.
+For **Nutanix employee, install it in the notebook and connect to the VPN**.
+For **partners & customers, create a new VM using disk image for WindowsTool.qcow2**.

 https://www.postman.com/downloads/